We’ve got all the details on when the PS5 is going to be back in stock

 The V2 is the brother of the V2 X (£62.90, Razer.com), which, with much of the same features bar the soundcard and THX spatial audio, is two-thirds of the price, making for a great entry-level headset.

-For more on the PS5, why not check out our review of the PS5, or our round-up of the best game consoles of 2021?
+For more on the PS5, why not check out our review, or our round-up of the best game consoles of 2021?

 IndyBest product reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage.
 The reviews are compiled through a mix of expert opinion and real-world testing.